Thursday, October 10, 2024

 Despite the revolutionary political changes, the January 1871 grand jury that reported on the accusations of illegal voting was not that different from antebellum juries.
 The foreman was J. C. Craig, a fifty-something year old white farmer from Cheraw.
 In the antebellum, Craig had run his farm with help from eighteen enslaved workers, putting him on the cusp of planter status.
 I can document that two other jurors (John Henry Perkins and William Freeman) enslaved people.
 However, the jury was not all white.
 It included at least one Black man, Edward Blakeney.
 Blakeney in his fifties and living in Old Store township (approximately the location of modern Pageland).
 His last name suggests that he had been enslaved by John Blakeney, the largest enslaver in the area.

-Both the grand jury and the petit jury formed for the next court of court (in May) were similar.
+Both the grand jury and the petit juries formed for the next court of court (in May) were similar.
 They included two Black men, Wade Floyd and Robert Brewer.
 Both appear to have been community leaders.
-Floyd had served as an election manager in 1870, while Robert was a Republican candidates for the Legislature in 1874.
+Floyd had served as an election manager in 1870, while Robert was a Republican candidate for the state legislature in 1874.
 However, these men were exceptions.
 Most jurors were white South Carolinians, many of whom had supported the Confederacy.
 We have an unusually detailed information about the views of one juror, James Harrington Powe.
 Powe was a college graduate and a former Confederate army captain.
 Many years after the war, he wrote down reminiscences of his experiences during the Civil War and Reconstruction, and these were published by his daughter.

 One of the sketches that Powe wrote is a "humorous" account of a political meeting that was held on his farm "during Carpet-Bagger rule."
 The sketch is a satire that highlights the ignorance and dishonesty of Republican politicians.
 Two Republican candidates for the state legislature, "Prof. Theodore St. Clair Cobblestone, from Massachusetts" and "Mr. 'Cristofer Hodges'."
 Hodges is freedman described as "a great dude, his long kinky hair, being parted in the middle, fell over each ear, giving him the appearance of an umbrella.
 He was attired in a swallow-tail, black trousers, and white vest."
 Powe has him speaking in thick dialect: "I come for te ax yer tea gib me yo votes, so I kin go ter Kerlumby ter risprisint yer den dat State His, day call de Legislature.
 I'll wurk fer de eberlastin' good ob all uns, an' I'll do my lebel bes' tea git dat forty akers an' de mule."
 The meeting ends with Hodges being accused by another freedman, Cuffe Prince, of stealing his watermelons during the antebellum, and the two reconciling and getting elected to the Legislature.